USEPA/workshops/lessons/03_tidy_data_in_r.md

 What would be a tidy way to represent this same data set?

-They way I would do this is to gather the month columns into two new columns that reperesent month and number of vistors.
+They way I would do this is to gather the month columns into two new columns that represent month and number of visitors.

 ```r